 Complete the FAFSA online at www.fafsa.gov .
 Include TAMIU's Federal School Code, 009651, on your application.
 If you have questions when completing the FAFSA, you can contact our office or go to www.studentaid.ed.gov

 Federal Income Tax returns are needed in order to fill out the FAFSA.
 You will need yours, if filed, and your parents, if you are a Dependent student.
 The IRS Data Retrieval Tool is available through FAFSA on the web.
 The retrieval tool allows applicants and parents the ability to transfer their income information from the IRS to the FAFSA.
 It is highly advised that students who are eligible, use the tool to avoid common filing mistakes and processing delays.
 The tool also makes the verification process easier for students.
-Please click here for more information.
+For more information click here.

-*If you are not a US citizen or Eligible Non-Citizen but are a Texas Resident, you may be eligible to receive state aid by completing the Texas Application for State Financial Aid (TASFA).
-The paper application is available in our office or by clicking here.
+If you are not a U.S. citizen or Eligible Non-Citizen but are a Texas Resident, you may be eligible to receive state aid by completing the Texas Application for State Financial Aid (TASFA).
+The paper application is available in our office or for online application click here.

 Deferred Action for Childhood Arrivals (DACA) students are not eligible for federal student aid; however, they may be eligible to complete a FAFSA to determine their eligibility for state and institutional financial aid.
-More information on FAFSA & DACA students.
+For more information on FAFSA & DACA students click here.

-IRS Tax Transcript - if you used the IRS Data Retrieval Tool and did not change any income information, you will not be required to submit a tax transcript.
-If you did not use the retrieval tool, we advise that you log back into your FAFSA and use the correction feature to update income information with the IRS Data Retrieval Tool.
+IRS Tax Transcript If you used the IRS Data Retrieval tool and did not change any income information, you will not be required to submit a tax transcript.
+IF you did not use the retrieval tool, we advise that you log back into your FAFSA and use the correction feature to update income information wit the IRS Data Retrieval Tool.
 Requesting and submitting a tax transcript will cause a delay in processing your aid.
-Instructions for requesting a Tax Transcript.
+Instructions for requesting a IRS Tax Transcript click here.